-When a new SCFHP DualConnect member tries to fill a non-formulary drug or drug with utilization management restriction within the first 90 days of enrollment, they will be eligible for a 31-day transition fill in the retail pharmacy network.
-This will also apply to members in long-term care (LTC) and renewing members when there is a formulary change between benefit years and members who change treatment settings due to a change in their level of care.
+When a new SCFHP DualConnect member tries to fill a non-formulary drug or drug with a utilization management restriction within the first 90 days of enrollment, they will be eligible for up to a 31-day supply transition fill in the retail pharmacy network.
+This also applies to the following members: members in long-term care (LTC), renewing members when there is a formulary change between benefit years, and members who change treatment settings due to a change in their level of care.